TrackDown

 Configuration

-The source repository contains a directory named .trackdown/.
+The source repository contains a directory named .trackdown/

-This directory contains a file named config.
-There are some options in this file, which you might want to change.
+file, which you might want to change.

 Example config file for TrackDown: